 \section{Introduction}

-\emph{Nonatomic congestion games} were introduced by \citet{War:PICE1952} as a model for traffic networks with many drivers, where each single player has a negligible impact on congestion.
-The model is constructed in terms of continuous flows which are easier to manipulate compared to a discrete model with a finite but large number of players.
-The heuristic justification is that a continuous flow model is a natural approximation to a game with a large number of players, each one having a negligible weight.
-Although this justification is intuitive and expected, the question of whether nonatomic games are the limit of atomic games has only been answered in some special cases, mainly for atomic splittable games as in \citet{HauMar:N1985}.
+\emph{Nonatomic congestion games} were introduced by \citet{War:PICE1952} as a model for traffic networks with many drivers, where each single agent has a negligible impact on congestion.
+The model was stated in terms of continuous flows, which are easier to analyze compared to a discrete model with a finite but large number of players.
+The heuristic justification is that a continuous flow model is a natural approximation to a game with many players, each one having a negligible weight.
+Although this argument is intuitive and plausible, the question of whether nonatomic games are the limit of atomic games has only been formally addressed in special cases, mainly for atomic splittable games with homogeneous players as in \citet{HauMar:N1985}.

-Motivated by real-world applications such as road traffic and telecommunications, it is important to consider the issue of approximating \emph{unsplittable} routing games.
-In them, players must route a given load over a unique path, which can be chosen deterministically or at random using a mixed strategy.
+Motivated by applications such as road traffic and telecommunications, it is also important to consider the issue of approximating \emph{unsplittable} routing games.
+In them, players must route a given load over a single path, which can be chosen either deterministically or at random using a mixed strategy.
 We consider the more general class of \emph{atomic unsplittable congestion games} (not necessarily routing games) and allow for heterogeneous players.
 The main question we address is whether Nash equilibria for these games are well approximated by a Wardrop equilibrium of a limiting nonatomic congestion game.
-A convergence result would provide a stronger support for Wardrop's model as a sensible approximation for Nash equilibria in large games with many small players, especially if we can estimate the distance between the corresponding equilibrium solutions.
+A convergence result would provide a stronger support for Wardrop's model as an approximation for large games with many small players, especially if we can estimate the distance between the corresponding equilibrium solutions.